 Mindful manchester – who would have thought?
 Tim Berenyi at Plantchester did actually!
 And we are in awe of how clever his idea is.
 What’s ethical manchester?
 With GOTS certified hemp as their material of choice, Oeko-Tek certified dyes and elastic-free fitted sheets, Plantchester ensures you can sleep in bed linen that is plastic-free, chemical-free and legitimately sustainable.

 Plantchester have teamed up with Fifteen Trees to be truly ethical when it comes to business.
-Recently they supported one of our tree planting projects by purchasing 30 native trees for Ironbark Country of Central Victoria.
+Tim and the team annually support our tree planting projects by purchasing native trees for community tree planting projects in Australia.

 When businesses are this creative and mindful when it comes to the planet, it shows real leadership and innovation.
 We can take a look at how things ‘have always been done’ and shift that paradigm.
 The other advantages of their products is they are hypoallergenic, heat regulating, and antifungal, which is a blessing for those with issues of this nature, as they can be assured a gentle night’s sleep.